Sydney FC: Stadiums

 Sydney FC plays its home matches at the newly constructed Sydney Football Stadium.
-The team moved into the stadium for the 2022–23 A-League Mens season.
+The team moved into the stadium for the 2022–23 A-League Men season.
 Their first match at the stadium was against the club's fierce rivals, Melbourne Victory on 8 October 2022 in front of 21,840 supporters.
 Sydney lost the match 2–3.

 The home ground was built as a replacement for the original Sydney Football Stadium.
 This stadium was built in 1988 to be the premium "rectangular field" for rugby league matches.
 It was also used for soccer and rugby union for major matches and domestic competition.
 The stadium was then demolished in 2019 to be rebuilt into a boutique, world class venue.
 It had been the venue for Australian international matches (notably World Cup Qualifier against Argentina in 1993).
 The stadium's capacity was stated at 41,159 prior to renovations in 2007, although the attendance of the 2006 A-League grand final exceeded this number by over 500.
 The stated capacity prior to demolition was 45,500.
 Sydney FC's final game at the stadium was a 2–3 extra time loss to Melbourne Victory in the 2017–18 A-League Semifinal.

 Prior to the current season, for four years whilst the new stadium was being built between the 2018–19 and 2021–22 seasons, Sydney played its home games out of two stadiums, Leichhardt Oval and Jubilee Oval.
 The Sydney Cricket Ground located in Moore Park was used in its first season of this redevelopment period.
 With a capacity of 46,000, it was used for the club's major fixtures during their time away from their traditional home, although this was eventually abandoned until the Sydney Derby on 23 May 2021.

 Sydney FC have played matches at other Sydney venues.
 Parramatta Stadium in western Sydney was the venue for an AFC Champions League match against Indonesian football side Persik Kediri in April 2007 when the SFS was unavailable due to an NRL match being played there.
 A friendly match against Los Angeles Galaxy was played at ANZ Stadium in November 2007 due to its greater capacity, and drew a crowd of 80,295.
 The club has also played regular season games there against Perth Glory in 2012, and Newcastle Jets and Melbourne City in 2016.
 Sydney played one home game at WIN Stadium in Wollongong on 3 January 2015 against Newcastle Jets.
 They also played at Campbelltown Stadium against Perth Glory in the 2011–12 A-League season.
-In 2020, Sydney used CommBank Stadium as its home venue for the 2019–20 A-League final series.
-In the semifinal, Sydney defeated Perth Glory 2–0 and in the Grand Final they defeated Melbourne City 1–0 after extra time, via a Rhyan Grant goal.

 On 17 May 2017, the club and Sydney Cricket Ground Trust agreed to a ten-year extension of the lease.